 3. Close the command prompt window and Restart the computer.

-Now, see if you are able to connect to internet, without encountering any error messages.
+After this, you should be able to connect to internet, without coming across any error messages.

 5. Disable IPV6

-1. Type Network Connections in the search bar and click on Network Connections Control Panel in the search results.
+1. Type Network Connections in the search bar > click on Network Connections Control Panel in the search results.

 2. On the next screen, right-click on your Wi-Fi Network and click on Properties.

-3. On Wi-Fi properties screen, uncheck Internet Protocol Version 6 (TCP/IPv6) option and click on OK to save this setting.
+3. On Wireless Network Properties screen, disable Internet Protocol Version 6 (TCP/IPv6) Protocol and click on OK to save this setting.

 6. Reset Network Settings